Constitutional review: Bans on constitutional review

 Countries can put a ban on constitutional review.
+Historically, the allowance of judicial review of legislative acts for constitutionality was rare prior to the 20th century.
+Especially following World War II, many countries began to adopt systems of constitutional review, such that in the 21st century, the lack of such a system is considered exceptional.

 Ban on constitutional review in the Netherlands

-The constitution of the Netherlands explicitly forbids courts to rule on the constitutionality of laws passed by parliament.
-Reason for banning constitutional review in the Netherlands is that it would put the judiciary in a legislative position, which conflicts with the idea of Separation of powers.
-Dutch parliament is responsible for adherence of laws it passes to the constitution.
-The Supreme Court of the Netherlands has ruled that this ban on constitutional review also extents to rulings on the creation of laws, rulings based on the Charter for the Kingdom of the Netherlands and general principles of law.
-The monist Constitution of the Netherlands does explicitly allow the review of laws by treaties that contain provisions binding all members.
-Consequently, treaties like the European Convention on Human Rights in practice have taken constitutional review-like effect.
+The Constitution of the Netherlands explicitly forbids courts to rule on the constitutionality of laws passed by parliament, making the Netherlands one of the few constitutional democracies to lack constitutional review as of 2020.
+The reason for this ban is that constitutional review would put the judiciary in a legislative position, which conflicts with the idea of the separation of powers.
+The Dutch parliament is responsible for the adherence of the laws it passes to the Constitution.
+The Supreme Court of the Netherlands has ruled that this ban on constitutional review also extends to rulings on the creation of laws, rulings based on the Charter for the Kingdom of the Netherlands and general principles of law.
+The monist Constitution does explicitly allow the review of laws by treaties that contain provisions binding all members.
+Consequently, treaties like the European Convention on Human Rights in practice have taken a constitutional review-like effect.